 2) Stir water with egg until well mixed.

 3) In a bowl, combine flour and egg-water mixture together and mix until well incorporated.
+Sprinke some flour over working surface and over your hands as you knead the dough.
 Knead the dough until well-textured and firm.
 The dough should not be too wet or too sticky.
 It should only stick to itself, but not to your hands.
 It should not be too dry, either.
 Make the dough into a ball or disk, wrap with plastic wrap.
 Let the dough stand for 1 hour at room temperature before using.
 This allows gluten to work.

 4) This amount of dough enough to make dough for 12 raviolis, using the mold (ravioli mold makes 12 ravioli).
 If you need to make 24 ravioli, make a second batch of this dough.